ctSkennerton/GTDBLite/README.md

+# Genome Tree Database
+This is a database effort to make it easy to make genome trees of various subsets of genomes with various markers.
+This fork is behind the times and a [completely revamped version](https://github.com/Ecogenomics/GTDBNCBI) is under active development elsewhere.
+Anyone looking to setup their own database from scratch should look there.

 It uses your username on the server to login so you need to make sure everyone uses their server username in the GTDB.

 To set it up you need to do the following (i think - has been a while since I had to do a full setup):